-SPARC ps_err_e ps_lgetxregsize(struct ps_prochandle ph, lwpid_t lwpid, ps_err_e ps_lgetxregs(struct ps_prochandle ph, lwpid_t lwpid, ps_err_e ps_lsetxregs(struct ps_prochandle ph, lwpid_t lwpid, IA ps_err_e ps_lgetLDT(struct ps_prochandle ph, lwpid_t lwpid, DESCRIPTION Every program that links libthread_db or librtld_db must provide a set of process control primitives that will allow libthread_db and librtld_db to access memory and registers in the target process, to start and to stop the target process, and to look up symbols in the target process.
+oc_service(3PROC (1) SPARC ps_err_e ps_lgetxregsize(struct ps_prochandle ph, lwpid_t lwpid, ps_err_e ps_lgetxregs(struct ps_prochandle ph, lwpid_t lwpid, ps_err_e ps_lsetxregs(struct ps_prochandle ph, lwpid_t lwpid, x86 ps_err_e ps_lgetLDT(struct ps_prochandle ph, lwpid_t lwpid, DESCRIPTION Every program that links libthread_db or librtld_db must provide a set of process control primitives that will allow libthread_db and librtld_db to accomemory and registers in the target process, to start and to stop the target process, a colook up symbols in the target process.
 See libthread_db(3THR).
-For information on librtld_db, refer to the Linker and Libraries Guide Refer to the individual reference manual pages that describe these routines for a functional specification that clients of libthread_db and librtld_db can use to implement this required interface. c_service.h> lists the C declarations of these routines FUNCTIONS Name Description ps_pdmodel() Returns the data model of the target process. ps_pglobal_lookup() Looks up the symbol in the symbol table of the load object in the target process and returns its address. ps pglobal sym() Looks up the symbol in the symbol table of ps_pstop()
+For information librtld_db, refer to the Linker and Libraries Guide Refer to the individual reference manual pages that describe these routines for a functional specification that clients of libthread_db and librtld_db can use to implement this required interface. c_service.h> lists the C declarations of these routines FUNCTIONS Name Description ps_pdmodel() Returns the data model of the target process. ps_pglobal_lookup() Looks up the symbol in the symbol table of the load object in the target process and returns its address. ps_pglobal_sym() Looks up the symbol in the symbol table of the load object in the target process and returns its symbol table entry. ps_pread() Copies size bytes from the target process to the controlling process. ps_pwrite() Copies size bytes from the controlling process to the target process. ps_pdread() Identical to ps_pread(). ps_pdwrite() Identical to ps_pwrite(). ps_ptread() Identical to ps_pread(). ps_ptwrite() Identical to ps_pwrite().